stonepros/stone/doc/dev/stonefs-snapshots.rst

 Creating a snapshot
 -------------------
-CephFS snapshot feature is enabled by default on new file system.
+StoneFS snapshot feature is enabled by default on new file system.
 To enable it on existing file systems, use command below.

 .. code::

        $ ceph fs set <fs_name> allow_new_snaps true

-When snapshots are enabled, all directories in CephFS will have a special ``.snap`` directory.
+When snapshots are enabled, all directories in StoneFS will have a special ``.snap`` directory.
 (You may configure a different name with the ``client snapdir`` setting if you wish.)

-To create a CephFS snapshot, create a subdirectory under ``.snap`` with a name of your choice.
+To create a StoneFS snapshot, create a subdirectory under ``.snap`` with a name of your choice.
 For example, to create a snapshot on directory "/1/2/3/", invoke ``mkdir /1/2/3/.snap/my-snapshot-name`` .